huggingface/transformers/docs/source/en/benchmarks.md

   memory measurement it is recommended to run each memory benchmark in a separate process by making sure `no_multi_processing` is set to `True`.
 - One should always state the environment information when sharing the results of a model benchmark.
-Results can vary heavily between different GPU devices, library versions, etc., so that benchmark results on their own are not very useful for the community.
+Results can vary heavily between different GPU devices, library versions, etc., as a consequence, benchmark results on their own are not very useful for the community.